 Scott, the first African-American driver to compete at the South Boston Speedway on a regular basis, also raced in Modified Division events at the historic facility.

-While Wilkins and Blount were responsible for the start of racing at South Boston Speedway, others have played key roles as well.
-During one brief period in the track's history, Wilkins and Blount stepped aside from promoting races at the speedway in the early 1970's and leased the facility to South Boston native, the late C.C.
+Wilkins and Blount opened South Boston Speedway in 1957.
+The pair stepped aside from promoting races at the speedway in the early 1970's and leased the facility to South Boston native, the late C.C.
 "Clem" Chandler.

 After the 1972 season, South Boston Speedway dropped out of the NASCAR fold, and in 1973, began to run NASCAR-type Late Model Sportsman races utilizing NASCAR rules.
-While the track ran as an independent through the 1976 season, many of the nation’s top NASCAR drivers continued to come to the South Boston Speedway to compete in special events.
+While the track was operated as a non-sanctioned independent track through the 1976 season, many of the nation’s top NASCAR drivers continued to come to the South Boston Speedway to compete in special events.

-Wilkins and Blount returned to the helm at South Boston Speedway in 1977. and it was in the spring of that year that South Boston Speedway rejoined NASCAR and signed to become a part of the Winston Racing Series program created that year by the R.J.
+Wilkins and Blount returned to head up the operation at South Boston Speedway in 1977. and it was in the spring of that year that South Boston Speedway rejoined NASCAR and signed to become a part of the Winston Racing Series program created that year by the R.J.
 Reynolds Tobacco Company.
 A nine-race schedule featuring NASCAR Late Model Sportsman races was held that year.

-After Blount's death on October 31, 1982, Wilkins and Tommy Blount, the son of the track's late co-founder, took over the reins of the speedway’s operation.
+After Blount's death on October 31, 1982, Wilkins and Tommy Blount, the son of the track's late co-founder, took over the speedway’s operation.

 Along with the change in management, there was a change in the racing as the NASCAR Late Model Stock Cars emerged as the featured racing division in 1982.